The best Linux distros for power users can enable advanced customizability.

 The development methodology and underlying package management system are still relevant concerns, but if you're driven by the desire to squeeze every ounce of power out of your Linux distro, you have the makings of a power user.

-The best Linux distros for power users at a glance:
+The best Linux distros for power users in 2022 in full

 Arch Linux (opens in new tab) is one of the most loved Linux distros for advanced users who want to setup their own customized installation.
 In fact, Judd Vinet, the creator of Arch Linux, famously said that Arch Linux is what you make of it.